 Upon the death of the Kabakas, it was by historical convention to lay down each king at distinct grounds and to inaugurate a regal sanctum to keep his jawbone, a body part that was believed to carry their spirits at a separate spot.
 These sanctums are claimed to have been inaugurated by several followers of the kings, the close circle around them and a spiritual channel that the laid down kings used to maintain communication with their successors.
 Up to today, these sanctums are still kept in good shape because of the significant values they hold.

 The Kasubi Tombs was added on the United Nations Educational Scientific and Cultural Organization (UNESCO) World Heritage List in the year 2001.

 Kasubi Tombs is situated on Kasubi Hill, approximately 6km away from the city of Kampala along the Kampala – Hoima highway.
 The easiest way to access Kasubi Tombs is by routing through Makerere University then proceed through a place called Nakulabye before you connect to Hoima Road right after the Nakulabye roundabout.
 The entrance to the cultural site is speckled by a thatched hut.
 The journey should take you less that 20 minutes from Kampala city square depending on the traffic jam along the routes.

-We have a couple of trips that will let you view Kasubi Tombs, simply book a trip with us today and we shall include a day or two in your itinerary to let you discover and learn more about the history of Buganda Kingdom (The biggest kingdom in Uganda).
+We have a couple of Uganda safari trips that will let you view Kasubi Tombs, simply book a trip with us today and we shall include a day or two in your itinerary to let you discover and learn more about the history of Buganda Kingdom (The biggest kingdom in Uganda).